belohnung/Discord-Slim/README.md

 Lightweight **Discord** client for **Node.js**.

-Provides access to Discord client gateway and API for bots.
+Provides access to Discord client gateway and API for Clients.
-Very minimalistic way without excessive abstractions and dependencies.
+You will probably get banned for this, i dont take responsability Very minimalistic way without excessive abstractions and dependencies.
 Also with very low resources usage.

 ## Before you start